betheden/hebrew-grammar/content/adverb.rst

 -------

 An adverb is a word that describes the verb, or sometimes describes the sentence as a whole.
+Some
+:ref:`particle`\s
-Some particles in Biblical Hebrew are closely related to adverbs.
+in Biblical Hebrew are closely related to adverbs.

 Article
 -------

 Biblical Hebrew does not contain many words that are classified directly as adverbs.
-However, many different kinds of words have potential to function as adverbs, including an :ref:`infinitive_absolute`, an
+However, many different kinds of words can function as adverbs, including an :ref:`infinitive_absolute`, an
 :ref:`adjective`,